 Before making a commitment to purchase a life insurance policy, it is recommended that you first discuss your short- and long-term financial objectives with an independent insurance expert.
 That way, you will be better able to narrow down the right life insurance plan for you.

-Because independent insurance professionals are not usually tied to just one insurance carrier (and in turn, a limited choice of products), they are able to go out into the market place to locate the very best option.
+Because independent agents are not usually tied to just one carrier (and in turn, a limited choice of products), they are able to go out into the market place to locate the very best option.

-They can also help you with comparing different life insurance policies – and premiums – side-by-side.
-So, working with an independent life insurance professional can save you a lot of time when researching the proper coverage for your – and your survivors’ – needs.
+They can also help you with comparing different life policies – and premiums – side-by-side.
+So, working with an independent agents can save you a lot of time when researching the proper coverage for your – and your survivors’ – needs.

-How does life insurance work when you die
+How do life insurance claims work when you die

-When an insured dies, his or her life insurance beneficiary (or beneficiaries) will need to submit a claim to the insurance company.
+When an insured dies, his or her beneficiary (or beneficiaries) will need to submit a claim to the company to get their life insurance payout.
 It is typically required that a certified copy of the insured’s death certificate be provided, along with the life insurance claim form.
-Depending on the insurance carrier, it may be possible to download claim forms directly from the company’s website.
-You may also wish to have your insurance agent assist you with submitting the necessary information.
+Depending on the carrier, it may be possible to download claim forms directly from the company’s website.
+You may also wish to have your agent assist you with submitting the necessary information.

 Life insurance beneficiaries will typically be allowed to choose how they want the proceeds from the policy to be paid out.
 For instance, while most people opt to receive a lump sum, other potential options may be: